ruggeri/tech-notes/programming-languages/haskell/00-data-functor.md

 ## `Data.Functor`

-Note some of this is defined in `Data.Functor`, while some is defined in `GHC.Base`.
+Note that some of this is defined in `Data.Functor`, while some is defined in `GHC.Base`.

 ```haskell
 class Functor f where
   fmap :: (a -> b) -> f a -> f b
 ```

-Basically, `fmap` generalizes the concept of `map`.
+Basically, `fmap` generalizes the concept of `List.map`.
 You can apply it to a 'boxed' thing.
 The simplest example is `Data.Maybe`:

 ```haskell
 x = fmap (show :: Int -> String) (Just 3)